thewca/wcif/specification.md

   "status": "accepted",
   "guests": 2,
-  "comments": "I would like to opt-in for the pizza.", "administrativeNotes": "Emailed competitor on 05/08 to verify their date of birth" }
+  "comments": "I would like to opt-in for the pizza.", "administrativeNotes": "Emailed competitor on 05/08 to verify their date of birth", "isCompeting": true
+}
 ```